penghuitao/PenghuiTao/_posts/2024-01-22-Simple-Mediation-Model.md

   <li><strong>No Effect on Outcome:</strong> Changes in M don't affect Y.</li>
   <li><strong>Independent Effects:</strong> Even if X affects M and M affects Y, the influence of M on Y is independent of X's effect on Y.</li>
 </ul>
-<p>I also explained that statistical mediation analysis cannot support any mediation hypothesis.
+<p>I also explained that <b>statistical mediation analysis cannot support any mediation hypothesis</b>.
 However, as a basic method of mediation analysis, statistical mediation analysis can provide clues for mediation relationships and direct the experimental testing of mediation.
 Therefore, I will introduce the three most commonly used models, starting with the simple mediation model.</p>

 <h2><strong>Simple Mediation Model</strong></h2>
 <p>The simple mediation model, shown below, involves an independent variable X, a mediator variable M, and a dependent variable Y. X predicts both M and Y, and M predicts Y. When we construct and test this model in some data analysis software, we can determine whether there is such a relationship between the three variables and whether M mediates the effect of X on Y.</p>